jakobsche/raspi/README.md

 ## Install compiler and tools

-Because such packages of your Linux distribution are often older than what I use, something might be incompatible.
+Because such Raspbian packages are often older than what I use, something might be incompatible.
 To get the most recent versions of the tools, learn to install them from the sources.
 I was successfully with downloading the binaries of FPC and the sources from the original websites (freepascal.org, lazarus-ide.org) and following the instructions in the contained documents.

 ## Use  raspi